vectordotdev/vector/docs/usage/configuration/sinks/vector.md

 Upon [starting][docs.starting], Vector will perform a simple health check against this sink.
 The ensures that the downstream service is healthy and reachable.
-By default, if the health check fails an error will be logged and Vector will proceed to restart.
-Vector will continually check the health of the service on an interval until healthy.

-If you'd like to exit immediately when a service is unhealthy you can pass the `--require-healthy` flag:
+By default, if the health check fails an error will be logged and Vector will proceed to start.
+If you'd like to exit immediately upomn healt check failure, you can pass the `--require-healthy` flag:

 ```bash
 vector --config /etc/vector/vector.toml --require-healthy
 ```

-Be careful when doing this if you have multiple sinks configured, as it will prevent Vector from starting is one sink is unhealthy, preventing the other healthy sinks from receiving data.
+Be careful when doing this, one unhealthy sink can prevent other healthy sinks from processing data at all.

+### Streaming

+The `vector` sink streams data on a real-time event-by-event basis.
+It does not buffer or batch data.

 ## Troubleshooting